polkadot-developers/polkadot-docs/polkadot-protocol/basics/accounts.md

  --8<-- 'code/polkadot-protocol/basics/accounts/account-data-structure-1.rs'
 ```

 The preceding code block defines a storage map named `Account`.
-The `StorageMap` is a type of on-chain storage in Substrate that maps keys to values.
+The `StorageMap` is a type of on-chain storage that maps keys to values.
 In the `Account` map, the key is an account ID, and the value is the account's information.
 Here, `T` represents the generic parameter for the runtime configuration, which is defined by the pallet's configuration trait (`Config`).

 The `StorageMap` consists of the following parameters: